Home

 Update: Since this guide was published, Apple announced StoreKit 2 which adds new capabilities and APIs such as Signed Transactions.
 StoreKit 1-style receipts and APIs will continue to be available, so we hope this article will continue to be a useful reference.
 If you're interested in learning more about StoreKit 2, head over here.
 Also, the new APIs are a major change and another and a great time to build atop Nami which abstracts away these underlying implementation details.

 The receipt data provided by StoreKit is a Base64-encoded.
 To receive a decoded version, described in detail in this article, you need to transmit the encoded receipt to Apple’s verifyReceipt endpoint.
-To understand verifyReceipt, see this article where we code a simple Python script step-by-step that demonstrates how to send an encoded receipt and receive the decoded receipt.
+To fully understand verifyReceipt, see this article where we code a simple Python script step-by-step that demonstrates how to send an encoded receipt and receive the decoded receipt.

 Why is all of this necessary?
 The two most important reasons: